adamws/kicad-kbplacer/README.md

 All PCB's for mechanical keyboards shares common properties which creates great opportunity for scripting.
-Although this project does not aim to provide complete automatic PCB generation tool it speeds up development process by reducing tidiuos element placement task.
+Although this project does not aim to provide complete automatic PCB generation tool it speeds up development process by reducing tedious element placement task.

 ## Features